Setting Up Test Coverage Profiling for Java

 Using the Teamscale JaCoCo Agent

 The Teamscale JaCoCo Agent is a JVM coverage profiler that builds on JaCoCo.
 It records coverage from a JVM process and uploads it to Teamscale at regular intervals.
-This simplifies profiling of tests in long running environments, such as deployments running in an application server.
+This simplifies profiling of tests in long running environments, such as deployments running in an application server, as well as manual tests.

 The following instructions are for setting up the agent on a server or local machine.
 If your application is instead running in Docker, please read our Docker guide instead.